 A satisfaction survey is used by an organization or a business to measure the liking and approval of a particular group of stakeholders for its services, work environment, culture, or employment.
-Specifically, for this Human Resources site, an employee satisfaction survey is the survey most frequently noted.
+Specifically, an employee satisfaction survey is the survey most frequently noted.

 A satisfaction survey is a series of questions that employees answer to inform the employer about how they feel about or how they experience their work environment and culture.

 The questionnaire usually offers both questions that ask employees to rate a particular aspect of the work environment and open-ended questions that allow them to express opinions.